Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 ![](img/Define_the_Requirements_9.png)

-We now have a nicely group set of requirements.
+We now have a nicely grouped set of requirements.
 Let's enter more information about them, starting with setting their types and priorities.

 1. Click the ''select all' checkbox at the top of the list (the checkbox just above the checkbox for 'Functional Requirements')